Cindy Mesaros has the perfect antidote to compulsive shopping.

 Better yet, eat something before you head to the mall.
 That’s the irreverent advice of Kerri Moriarty, the head of company development and a veteran shopper at the financial website Cinch Financial.
 “Proven fact,” she says, “shopping when hungry leads to buying things you otherwise wouldn’t — especially when food shopping.
 But also, being hungry means being weaker, possibly crankier, and generally having a less sounder mind when it comes to purchasing decisions.”

-A shopping app or site.
+A shopping app or site

 “Use an accurate hourly online price tracker and price alert service to tell you when to buy and when to sell back used items,” advises David Mercer, founder of SME Pals, a blog dedicated to helping entrepreneurs and small business owners.
 For example, behind most products sold on Amazon, there’s an entire marketplace of sellers competing with each other for market share and sales.
 “This means that prices are extremely fluid — dropping and increasing hourly,” he adds.
 Try a site like Slickdeals or, for Amazon prices, check out CamelCamelCamel.

-An uncompromising attitude.
+An uncompromising attitude

 Set your shopping standards high and don’t lower them for a minute.
-That’s Megan Moran’s “number one rule” of shopping.
+That’s Megan Moran’s “number one rule” for spending less.
 “If you don’t love it, don’t get it,” says Morgan, the owner and wardrobe stylist at The Style Foundry.
 “Every time one of my customers goes into a store they now hear me in the back of their heads saying “Do you really love that piece?
 Are you sure?
 If you’re questioning it, then it’s not for you.”
 That attitude is a key to surviving a compulsive shopping experience that could decimate your bank account.

 The longer I live, the more of a minimalist I become.
 Speaking of which, I think I’m starting to get a little wordy.
 It’s time to sign off.